SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 Awesome list of PR (Pull Requests) - https://github.com/MunGell/awesome-for-beginners

 First Timers Only- A resource for your first time contributing to open source projects - https://www.firsttimersonly.com/

+Pros and Cons of Paired Programming (When you and a teammate work together on the same code) - https://www.freecodecamp.org/news/the-benefits-and-pitfalls-of-pair-programming-in-the-workplace-e68c3ed3c81f/

 ______